 The concept of crypto compounding is very easy to grasp.
 But before explaining what is crypto compounding, let’s have a look at what’s compounding in traditional finance.

 Compounding is the process where you reinvest your asset’s earnings to generate additional earnings over time.

-That is a something usual to do in traditional financial markets as the volatility is low compared to assets such as cryptocurrencies.
+That is something usual to do in traditional financial markets as the volatility is low compared to assets such as cryptocurrencies.
 Suppose you invest $10,000 into The Super Startup (TSS).
-The first year, the shares rise 25%.
+In the first year, the shares rise by 25%.
 Your investment is now worth $12,500.
 Happy with that good performance, you hold the stock.
 In the second year, the shares appreciate another 25%.
 Hence, your $12,500 grows to $15,625.
 Rather than your shares appreciating an additional $2,500 as they did in the first year, they appreciate an additional $3,125, because the $2,500 you gained in the first year grew by 25% too.

 But with the bear market and falling prices, crypto enthusiasts and token holders tend to forget about this opportunity.